dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 ### DO use strings in part-of directives.

-When you use `part` to split part of a library out into a second file, that other file needs to in turn indicate which library it's a part of.
-For legacy reasons, Dart allows a `part of` directive to use the *name* of the library it's a part of.
+Many Dart developers avoid using `part` entirely.
+They find it easier to reason about their code when each library is a single file.
+If you do choose to use `part` to split part of a library out into a second file, Dart requires the other file to in turn indicate which library it's a part of.

+For legacy reasons, Dart allows this `part of` directive to use the *name* of the library it's a part of.
 That makes it harder for tools to physically find the main library file, and can make it ambiguous which library the part is actually part of.
 The preferred, modern syntax is to use a URI string that points directly to the library file, just like you use in other directives.
 If you have some library, "my_library.dart", that contains:

 <?code-excerpt "misc/lib/effective_dart/my_library.dart (part)"?>
 {% prettify dart %}